 Under Alonso's leadership, Leverkusen rose from second to last place to 6th in the 2022/23 season.

 Not everyone has the courage to turn down the offers of Bayern Munich and Liverpool.
 But, Bayer Leverkusen has something strong enough to keep Xabi Alonso.
-The atmosphere of the team that Alonso has built makes him not want to leave at the moment.
+The atmosphere of the team that Alonso has built makes him not want to leave at the present time.

-According to Bayer Leverkusen CEO Fernando Carro, Alonso's meticulous approach to work, based on detailed analysis and self-confidence, was an important factor in convincing the whole team.
+According to Bayer Leverkusen CEO Fernando Carro, Alonso's meticulous approach based on detailed analysis and confidence was an important factor in convincing the whole team.
 The former Spanish midfielder also focused on communication to build relationships with the players, through listening and talking every day, not just giving instructions and implementing.

 "The coach has ideas and the players need to believe.
 This is why the relationship between people is more important than tactics," Alonso explained.

-Defender Grimaldo said he and his teammates always remained relaxed and calm regardless of the situation, thanks to the belief that Alonso had instilled in them.
-The mental factor was very important in maintaining the unbeaten streak since the beginning of the season.
+Defender Grimaldo said he and his teammates always stay relaxed and calm no matter the situation, thanks to the belief that Alonso has instilled in them.
+The mental factor is very important in maintaining the unbeaten streak since the beginning of the season.

-New recruits like Xhaka combined with the existing potential players to create an unbeaten squad for Leverkusen.
+New recruits like Xhaka combined with the existing potential players create an unbeaten squad for Leverkusen.

-Boniface scored just nine goals in his final season at Union Saint Gilloise in Belgium.
-However, the Nigerian proved to be the perfect fit for Alonso’s 3-4-2-1 formation.
-Boniface scored 16 goals and provided eight assists before suffering an injury in December.
+Boniface scored just nine goals in his final season at Union Saint Gilloise (Belgium).
+However, the Nigerian player proved himself to be the perfect fit for Alonso's 3-4-2-1 formation.
+Boniface scored 16 goals and provided eight assists for his teammates before suffering an injury in December.

-Bayer Leverkusen's unbeaten run was not interrupted, however.
-Alonso quickly found a replacement within the squad.
+However, Bayer Leverkusen's unbeaten run was not interrupted.
+Alonso quickly found a replacement within the available squad.
 Amine Adli played well and Patrik Schick also regained form after recovering from injury.

 Meanwhile, Granit Xhaka has shown that leaving Arsenal is not a step backwards in his career at the age of 30.
-Grimaldo has been the player with the most appearances for Bayer Leverkusen this season, and together with Frimpong, has formed one of the most effective full-back pairs in the world (contributing to 48 goals since the beginning of the season in all competitions).
+Grimaldo is the player who has played the most for Bayer Leverkusen this season, and together with Frimpong, he has formed one of the most effective full-back pairs in the world (contributing to 48 goals since the beginning of the season in all competitions).

-Of course, Alonso does not rely solely on the transfer market.
-The former Spanish midfielder has also shown his "cool hand" with Bayer Leverkusen's existing players.
+Of course, Alonso does not only rely on the transfer market.
+The former Spanish midfielder also shows his "good hand" with Bayer Leverkusen's available factors.
 That is the case with Florian Wirtz - a player who is only 20 years old this year.
 The number of 17 goals and 18 assists shows the great influence of Germany's top young talent in the unbeaten journey of the Bay Arena team.

 Bayer Leverkusen are still unbeaten this season.
-The Vizekuzen (or Neverkusen, referring to the team never winning a title) curse has been broken.
-Bayer Leverkusen have won the Bundesliga for the first time and are on the verge of an unprecedented treble.
+The Vizekuzen (or Neverkusen, referring to the team that never wins) curse has been broken.
+Bayer Leverkusen have won the Bundesliga for the first time and are on the verge of an unprecedented treble in the club's history.
 Alonso and his players still have the German Cup final to play and have a great chance of reaching the Europa League semi-finals after beating West Ham 2-0 in the first leg of the quarter-finals.

 Source